johnmckay-reward/explore-ni/EPIC11_README.md

 ## Quick Start

-This is the final sign-off test for the Explore NI MVP.
+This is the final sign-off test for the NI Experiences MVP.
 It validates all UI flows and internal logic without requiring live third-party API keys.

 ### Run the Test